Synthetic oil: Full

-Some "synthetic" oil is made from Group III base stock, some from Group IV.
-Some from a blend of the two.
+Some synthetic oils are made from Group III base stock, some from Group IV while other synthetic oils may be a blend of the two.
 Mobil sued Castrol and Castrol prevailed in showing that their Group III base stock oil was changed enough that it qualified as full synthetic.

-Since then API has removed all references to Synthetic in their documentation regarding standards.
+Since then American Petroleum Institute (API) has removed all references to synthetic in their documentation regarding standards.
 "Full synthetic" is a marketing term and is not a measurable quality.

 Group IV: PAO

 Poly-alpha-olefin (poly-α-olefin, PAO) is a non-polar polymer made by polymerizing an alpha-olefin.
-They are designated at API Group IV and are a 100% synthetic chemical compound.
+It is designated as API Group IV and is a 100% synthetic chemical compound.
 It is a specific type of olefin (organic) that is used as a base stock in the production of most synthetic lubricants.
 An alpha-olefin (or α-olefin) is an alkene where the carbon-carbon double bond starts at the α-carbon atom, i.e. the double bond is between the #1 and #2 carbons in the molecule.

-Group V: Other Synthetics
+Group V: Other synthetics

 Group V base oils are defined by API as any other type of oil other than mineral oils or PAO lubricants.

 Esters are the most famous synthetics in Group V, which are 100% synthetic chemical compounds consisting of a carbonyl adjacent to an ether linkage.
 They are derived by reacting an oxoacid with a hydroxyl compound such as an alcohol or phenol.
 Esters are usually derived from an inorganic acid or organic acid in which at least one -OH (hydroxyl) group is replaced by an -O-alkyl (alkoxy) group, most commonly from carboxylic acids and alcohols.
 That is to say, esters are formed by condensing an acid with an alcohol.

-Many chemically different "esters" due to their polarity and usually excellent lubricity are used for various reasons as either "additives" or "base stocks" for lubricants.
+Many chemically different "esters"—due to their polarity and usually excellent lubricity—are used for various reasons as either "additives" or "base stocks" for lubricants.